-Gavel clubs are a way of providing the Toastmasters experience to groups who may be ineligible for regular membership due to member age, inability to pay dues or other circumstances.
-Following similar Toastmasters club meeting protocols, they use club officer titles and education manuals.
-However, gavel club members are called “Gaveliers”.
+Gavel clubs are a way of providing the Toastmasters experience to groups who may be ineligible for regular membership due to age, inability to pay dues or other circumstances.
+Following similar Toastmasters club meeting protocols, Gavel clubs use club officer titles and education manuals.
+However, gavel club members are referred to as “gaveliers”.
 Gavel clubs also provide Toastmasters members and clubs with an excellent opportunity for community service.

 - Must not be eligible to charter as a regular Toastmasters club

 - Must include members who are under 18